fatih/vim-go-tutorial/README.md

 like we have for `:GoBuild`.
 If there is any test error, a quickfix list is opened again and you can jump to it easily.

+Another small improvement is that you don't have to open the test file itself.
+Try it yourself, open `main.go` and call `:GoTest`.
+You'll see the tests will be run for you as well.

 `:GoTest` by default times out after 10 seconds.
 This is useful because Vim is not async by default.
 You can change the timeout value with `let g:go_test_timeout = 10s`